-National SPAC Audit Services Leader Jason Sandberg added: “The word a lot of people use is ‘flexibility.’
+Global Services Industry Leader Sean Denham added: “The word a lot of people use is ‘flexibility.’
 SPACs are a negotiated deal, which is appealing to the sellers.
 For example, they can have an earnout as a component of the deal — something you don’t see in a traditional IPO.”

 What is the reception for sports and media businesses around SPACs?

 Denham explained: “The SPAC structure itself is industry agnostic.
 Sectors that tend to be more attractive are those that have the potential for high growth in the near term, are dependent on attaining scale quickly to achieve optimal economics, or are in industries that can benefit from consolidation.”

 Media & Entertainment Audit Services Leader Micah Dekofsky added: “Sports, gaming and media are industries in transformational stages that can benefit from the opportunities SPACs provide, such as ease of access to and relative cost of capital, while monetizing highly sought-after brands with built-in, loyal audiences.
 This is key for those organizations whose plan to attain scale is through consolidation, user acquisition and/or content library enhancement, such as gaming and media companies.
 Another factor that may be driving the frenzied SPAC activity is the increasing private market valuations that leave capital market transactions as the only reasonable exit strategy.”